-Shippers have incentives to balance inputs and outputs each day - what goes in must equal what comes out.
-And we have incentives that encourage us to make sure that the whole NTS is balanced for each 'Gas Day' (5am to 5am), so that the linepack at the end of the day remains within incentivised tolerance levels.
+Shippers have incentives to balance inputs and outputs each day - what goes in should equal what comes out.
+Shippers are commercially exposed if their energy account is not balanced at the end of the Gas Day.
+We have incentives that encourage us to make sure that the whole NTS is balanced for each 'Gas Day' (5am to 5am), so that the linepack at the end of the day remains close to the level at the start of the day.